Barry-ZhangUofT/ML-model-for-the-Laser-absorptance/README.md

 These two Gaussian process regression models are established to predict laser absorptance based on processing parameters (P(W); v(mm/s); ro(μm)) for Ti-6Al-4V and Al6061.
 Models are trained based on the regression learner via MATLAB 2022.

 Demo:
-Take an example: predict the laser absorptance value for Ti64 under 500W power; 600mm/s scan speed; 50micron laser spot radius
+Take an example: predict the laser absorptance value for Ti64 under 500W power; 600mm/s scan speed; 50micron laser spot radius.
+Download the GPRTi.mat file and import into MATLAB 2022.

 "X=[540,600,50];
 YPredict=AlGPR.predictFcn(X);"